-Bit 6: This bit is the Transmitter Shift Register Empty (TSRE) indicator.
-Bit 6 is set to a logic 1 whenever the Transmitter Shift Register (TSR) is empty.
-It is reset to a logic 0 whenever a data character is transferred to the TSR.
+Bit 6: This bit is the Transmitter Empty (TEMT) indicator.
+Bit 6 is set to a logic 1 whenever the Transmitter Holding Register (THR) and the Transmitter Shift Register (TSR) are both empty.
+It is reset to a logic 0 whenever either the THR or TSR contains a data character.